jjangsangy/ExplainToMe/README.md

 # What is it?

-`Explain To Me` is a automatic text summarizer, that utilizes [TextRank](http://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf), a graph based algorithm to scans through the contents of a website to extract a concise machine generated summary.
+`ExplainToMe` is a automatic text summarizer, that utilizes [TextRank](http://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf), a graph based algorithm to scans through the contents of a website to extract a concise machine generated summary.
 The methodology is similar